kashmir96/osoappliance/content/directory/appliance-rental/fridge-hire.md

 categories: ["New Zealand"]
 tags: ["Auckland, Wellington"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-rental/fridge-hire.webp
+ image: /img/laundryappliance/93.webp
- alt: 'Logo for Fridge Hire the Appliance Rental business from Auckland, Wellington, New Zealand'
+ alt: 'NewZealand from fridgehire'
 ---

 Fridge Hire is an Appliance Rental business located in Auckland, Wellington, New Zealand.